AdguardTeam/KnowledgeBaseDNS/docs/private-dns/solving-problems/remove-dns-profile.md

 ---
-title: How to delete a DNS profile
+title: How to remove a DNS profile
 sidebar_position: 3
 ---

-If you need to disconnect your iPhone, iPad, or Mac with a configured DNS profile from your DNS server, you need to delete that DNS profile.
+If you need to disconnect your iPhone, iPad, or Mac with a configured DNS profile from your DNS server, you need to remove that DNS profile.
 Here's how to do it.

 On your Mac: